JByrd-SNHU/JByrd-SNHU.github.io/README.md

 ## Professional Self-Assessment <a name="professional-self-assessment"></a>

-Your content for the Professional Self-Assessment section goes here.
+My content for the Professional Self-Assessment section goes here.

 ## Initial Artifact Code Review <a name="initial-artifact-code-review"></a>

-Your content for the Initial Artifact Code Review section goes here.
+My content for the Initial Artifact Code Review section goes here.

 ### Code Review Video